dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2117: It is crucial to control aspects we can influence.
+### T2117: Taking responsibility for our actions is crucial instead of blaming bad luck.

 |Support|
 |---|